 When you may apply to be a deputy

-A deputy is an individual who is appointed by the court to make decisions on behalf of a patient (P) who lacks mental capacity.
+A deputy is an individual who is appointed by the court to make decisions on behalf of a person who lacks mental capacity (P).

-You may need to file a deputyship application if you want to be legally appointed as a deputy for one of the following persons:
+You will need to file a deputyship application if you want to be legally appointed as a deputy.

 Responsibilities of a deputy